Curriculum Coordinator Jobs in USA with Visa Sponsorship

 Do curriculum coordinators qualify for H-1B visa sponsorship?

-Yes, curriculum coordinators typically qualify for H-1B sponsorship as specialty occupation roles requiring bachelor's degrees in education, curriculum and instruction, or subject-specific fields.
+Yes, curriculum coordinators typically qualify for H-1B visa sponsorship as specialty occupation roles requiring bachelor's degrees in education, curriculum and instruction, or subject-specific fields.
 The role involves professional-level duties like standards alignment, instructional design, and teacher professional development that meet USCIS requirements.

 What degree do I need for curriculum coordinator H-1B sponsorship?